 Krakow from the medieval ages until today

-From the medieval ages until today Krakow has been one of the most important cities in Poland and this is the main reason there is so much history here.
-Two periods are the most known – the medieval ages and the 20th century.
-Firstly because of all the beautiful buildings you can see during all of our tours, secondly because of the tragic events that happened during WWII.
-No matter your age or background, you’ll find something that interests you in Krakow, so come check it out!
+From the middle ages until today Krakow has been one of the most important cities in Poland and this is the main reason there is so much history here.
+Two periods most known, the medieval ages and the 20th century.
+The former due to all the beautiful buildings you can see around you during our tours, and the latter because of the tragic events that happened during World War II.
+No matter what’s your age or background, you’ll find something that interests you in Krakow.

 Nowadays Krakow is a city with a population of around 1 million people and 327 sq. km of territory.
-But in the past ages, the city was a lot smaller.
-The city today consists of 5 former separate towns: Krakow (Old Town), Kazimierz (Jewish Quarter), Podgórze (WWII ghetto), Kleparz (north from the Barbican) and Okol (between the Old Town and Wawel Royal Castle).
+Today Krakow consists of 5 former separate towns: Krakow (Old Town), Kazimierz (Jewish Quarter), Podgórze (WWII ghetto), Kleparz (north from the Barbican) and Okol (between the Old Town and Wawel Royal Castle).
 Each of these towns has its own interesting history, sights, and buildings.
-Today all of them belong to Krakow and its story.
-If you like history and want to gain as much information as you can, be sure to tell the guide at the start of the tour!
-You will definitely not be disappointed.
+Today all of them have merged to become the city of Krakow.
+If you enjoy history and want to gain as much information as possible, then be sure to tell the guide at the start of the tour!
+You will not be disappointed.

 Images by Mateusz Świercz for Absolute Tours